zaineel/frontend/README.md

 ## Contact

-For questions or issues related to the frontend, please contact [your contact information or process].
+For questions or issues related to the frontend, please create github issues.